 Chapter 9: Building Websites with distill

 Shows you how to create your own website with R Markdown and the distill package.
 We explore how distill works by considering a website about COVID-19 rates in Westchester County, New York.
 In the process, we cover how to create pages on your site, add interactivity through R packages, and deploy your website using several options.

+Chapter 10: Reproducible Reporting with Quarto

+Explains how to use Quarto, the next-generation version of R Markdown.
+You'll learn to use Quarto to do all of the things you did previously in R Markdown (reports, parameterized reporting, slideshow presentations, and websites).

 Part 3: Automation and Collaboration

 The last part of the book focuses on ways you can use R to automate your work and share it with others.